What is Fashion Product Lifecycle Management (PLM)?

 In the fashion industry, product development is an iterative process that takes the effort of many people and departments.
 If your organization engages in product development, you’ll want to find the best way for you to organize, store and leverage information about each product you work on.

 This is where Product Lifecycle Management (PLM) comes in.
 A PLM for lifestyle brands and retailers can help you lock down an A-Z process that allows you to create order and track each step of your development process.
 That includes all phases of the process along with the personnel involved.
 Your PLM should be a tool that you use to make informed decisions about new products and product lines driven by organized data.
 There’s a wealth of industry software that will help these efforts.

 What is Product Lifecycle Management (PLM)?

-Fashion Product Lifecycle Mangement is a cornerstone process for fashion brands.
+Fashion Product Lifecycle Management is a cornerstone process for fashion brands.
 An apparel manufacturing PLM wont just help you bring products to market.
 It also aims to organize the information, actions and personnel associated with the entire lifecycle of a product.
 This includes everything from ideation and sourcing at the beginning all the way to production and taking the product to market.
 Along the way, product lifecycle management accounts for steps within the development process and approval process.

 Product Lifecycle Management was first developed by the automobile and aviation industries.
 Manufacturing processes in those industries take sourcing and development to a whole different level.
 For example, aircrafts are composed of millions of individual pieces and can require sourcing from thousands of manufacturers when all is said and done.
 Imagine tackling this without a system for organizing, tracking and compiling data.
 Fashion took cues from this industry and developed a PLM process that tracks all inputs for a product.